phidatahq/phidata/README.md

 python 02_agent_with_knowledge.py
 ```

-## Level 3: Multi Agent Teams
+## Example - Multi Agent Teams

 Agents work best when they have a singular purpose, a narrow scope and a small number of tools.
-When the number of tools grows beyond what the language model can handle or the tools belong to different categories, we recommend using a team of agents to achieve the task.
-As complexity grows:
+When the number of tools grows beyond what the language model can handle or the tools belong to different categories, use a team of agents to achieve the task.
-- Split functionality into specialized agents
-- Group related tools together (e.g., one agent for web searches, another for financial analysis)
-- Create teams of agents that can collaborate on complex tasks

-This approach improves reliability, makes debugging easier, and helps prevent cognitive overload on the language model.

 ```python
 from agno.agent import Agent